datavzrd/datavzrd/README.md

 `name` allows the user to optionally set a name for the generated report that will be heading all resulting tables and plots.

+### default-view

+`default-view` allows the user to optionally specify a view for the generated report that will be shown when opening the index file.

 ### datasets

 `datasets` defines the different datasets of the report.
 This is also the place to define links between your individual datasets.